onevcat/UniWebView-Docs/docs/README.md

 webView.Show();
 ```

-::: warning COMPATIBILITY
+::: warning About UniWebView 3
-UniWebView v4 requires Unity >= 2018.3.
+UniWebView 4 requires Unity >= 2018.3.
 It runs on iOS >= 9.0 and Android >= 5.0.

 Needs to show a page in an earlier version of Unity?
-Looking for v3 documentation?
+Looking for documentation of UniWebView 3?
 Check the [v3 doc site](https://docs-v3.uniwebview.com) instead.
 :::